Author has written 4 stories for Legend of Zelda, and Ninja Turtles.

 So far Zelda and TMNT are the only ones I have had inspiration to write fanfiction on.

 I favor mostly Ocarina of Time and Majora's Mask when it comes to Zelda.
 But I also take into account the whole fandom as much as I can when crafting my stories in that world.
-I have played most of the games, except anything that was too 2D for me (sorry, I was exposed to OoT in my youth and cannot be changed) like the older games from the good old super nintendo and handhelds like Phantom Hourglass and Four Swords.
+I have played some of the games, except anything that was too 2D for me (sorry, I was exposed to OoT in my youth and cannot be changed) like the older games from the good old super nintendo and handhelds like Phantom Hourglass and Four Swords.
 I played Wind Waker and Twilight Princess.
 I watched the Let's Play on youtube for Skyward Sword, because I didn't want to buy a whole new console.
 However, Hyrule Warriors and the up and coming new Zelda game for the Wii U just might be awesome enough to justify it to myself.
 I own the book Hyrule Historia.

 As for TMNT, I have read MOST of the old comics from Mirage up to a point.
 I stopped when Image Comics took over the series, because this was where co-creator Peter Laird said he didn't even consider it canon anymore.
 I may go and read them at some point just to say I did and so I know the content for myself (though I did look up some of what happened in them).
 I am now reading the IDW comics for TMNT.
 I have seen the old live action movies, and some of the 80's cartoon (particular episodes that looked the most interesting).
 I watched one episode of The Next Mutation, just to satisfy my whim and curiosity and one was all it took.
 I may watch more if I just need a laugh.
 I have seen the 2007 and 2014 movies, and I will likely see the next one.
 I have watched all of the 2003 and 2012 cartoon series, and will continue to watch the 2012 one.